Raubkatz/DNA_sequencing/README.md

 3. **Cluster Recordings**:
    Execute `02_cluster_recordings.py` to cluster motifs based on sequence similarity and positional proximity.

+4. **Plot the different Clusters**:
+   Execute `03_cluster_recordings.py` to cluster motifs based on sequence similarity and positional proximity.

 ## Results

 All results, including synthetic sequences, dissected motifs, and clustering outputs, are saved in appropriately named folders for easy access and further analysis.